 Click here for a FULL guide to Manuel Antonio!!

-Travel day Manuel Antonio to Monteverde and the drive is about 3 hours.
+Day 3 will be one of the cheapest days of your 8 days in Costa Rica!
+It will be a travel day from Manuel Antonio to Monteverde and the drive is about 3 hours.
 I recommend two pit-stops on the way there!

 - Have you seen a crocodile in the wild before?
 Neither had I!